 Many of today’s intransigent problems of the middle east have its origins in this time period.
-It is my thinking that a little knowledge about this time frame before the U.S. decided to invade Iraq in 2003, could have prevented the U.S. decision makers from repeating the same mistakes that western countries have been making in this part of the world for over a hundred years.
+It is my thinking that if US generals had possessed a little knowledge about this time frame before the U.S. decided to invade Iraq in 2003, this could have prevented the U.S. decision makers from repeating the same mistakes that western countries have been making in this part of the world for over a hundred years.

 This is a quick ride down memory lane with the focus on Iraq...

 I reviewed a research paper published in 2008, titled, “British Colonization of Iraq, 1918-1932” by Major Brian P. Sharp for military studies at the Marine Corps University.
 Of course, he underscores the importance of understanding a country’s background and culture before becoming entangled in their affairs.

 “At the close of the First World War, the British were in possession of the three Turkish Provinces that make up modem Iraq: Basra, Mosul, and Baghdad.
 Much like today, each of the provinces possessed its own separate ethnic, cultural, and religious identity.”

 “Basra was linked to Persia through trade and history.
 Baghdad (Iraq) looked to Palestine and Damascus for trade and cultural influence.
 The people of Mosul were not Arabs at all, but were Kurds of Euro-Persian decent and looked to the north for ethnic identity.”

 “Unlike modern Iraq though, the social and economic environment was much different in 1918.
 The vast majority of Iraq had never been exposed to a central government, and had relied on tribes and sheiks for basic administration and rule of law.”